[Note: The Columbia Icefield is currently closed.]

 Even those who haven’t read any Jon Krakauer know instinctively that glaciers are not to be taken lightly.
 The very word sends a cold shiver down the backs of seasoned mountaineers and street-level civilians alike.
 Terrible and beautiful, enthroned among craggy peaks and riddled with deep and deadly crevasses, glaciers are our merciless alpine overlords.

-Although intrepid alpine adventurers might live for the thrill of exploring such a fearsome natural phenomenon, for the rest of the normies out there who have no desire to flirt with danger, the optimum way to get up close to a glacier is the Columbia Icefield Adventure tour.
+Although intrepid alpine adventurers might live for the thrill of exploring such a fearsome natural phenomenon, for the rest of the normies, the optimum way to get up close to a glacier is the Columbia Icefield Adventure tour.

 The Columbia Icefield is situated along the Icefields Parkway, the highway that joins Banff and Jasper National Parks, just past the halfway point on the Jasper side.
 Comprised of multiple glaciers, the Icefield has long been an attraction for Park tourists, who arrive by the busload during the summer months to be ferried up onto the Athabasca Glacier (a welcome mat of sorts for the Icefield) via Ice Explorer buses fitted with gargantuan snow tires.